 Afternoon meant more fishing.
 Back on board, the Garmin Kraken went to work again, holding position along Taupō’s drop-offs.
 Lines ran, rods twitched, and another rainbow was hooked — silver, fat, and destined for the table.

 The day wasn’t done yet.
-The crew rounded out the run with a visit to one of Taupō’s most iconic landmarks — the Ngātoroirangi Mine Bay Māori Rock Carvings.
-Towering faces and intricate patterns carved into the cliffs loomed above the cockpit, every detail sharp against the still water.
+The crew rounded out the run with a visit to one of Taupō’s most iconic landmarks — the Mine Bay Māori Rock Carvings.
+The carvings stood over 10 metres high, cut into the cliffs above the cockpit — their detail clear against the still water.

 Back in Kinloch that evening, the trout went straight from ice to flame.
 Kris manned the Ooni pizza oven from Land & Sea, turning bases and topping them with sashimi-thin trout slices, cream cheese, capers, and pesto.
 Flames rolled, bases blistered, and the pizzas vanished in minutes.